Copper Fire

 The Cost

 When PR and social operate in silos, earned media loses most of its value.
-A placement in a major outlet should generate momentum but if it never gets amplified socially, the reach stops at the publication.
-Audiences who follow the brand don’t see it.
-Partners and stakeholders miss it.
-The credibility that was just earned disappears.
-Meanwhile, an inconsistent or inactive social presence tells its own story to anyone who looks: that the brand isn’t quite organized, isn’t quite serious, or isn’t quite ready.
-For a PR firm whose entire value proposition is built on communications excellence, that gap isn’t just an inconvenience it’s a contradiction.
+A placement in a major outlet should build momentum, but if it’s never amplified socially, the reach stops at the publication.
+Followers don’t see it, stakeholders miss it, and credibility just earned disappears.
+For a PR firm built on communications excellence, that gap isn’t just an inconvenience; it’s a contradiction.

 The Approach